juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _--format  (= yaml)_

       Specify output format (json|yaml)

    _-m, --model (= "")_

       Model to operate in.
 Accepts [<controller name>:]<model name>

    _-o, --output (= "")_

       Specify an output file

    _--params  (= )_

       Path to yaml-formatted params file

    _--string-args  (= false)_

       Use raw string values of CLI args

+   _--wait  (= )_

+      Wait for results, with optional timeout

    **Details:**